jwcarr/mantel/README.md

 > dists2 = [0.5, 0.3, 0.3, 0.7, 0.3, 0.6]

-We plug these two lists of pairwise distances into the MantelTest and optionally specify the number of randomizations:
+We plug these two lists of pairwise distances into the MantelTest and optionally specify the number of randomizations and correlation method:

-> MantelTest(dists1, dists2, 10000)
+> MantelTest(dists1, dists2, 10000, 'pearson')

-We measure the veridical correlation between the two lists of pairwise distances.
+This will measure the veridical correlation between the two lists of pairwise distances.
 Then we proceed to repeatedly measure the correlation again and again under random permutations of one of the distance matrices.
-Finally, we compare our veridical correlation with the mean and standard deviation of the Monte Carlo sample correlations.
+Finally, we compare our veridical correlation with the mean and standard deviation of the Monte Carlo sample correlations to generate a Z-score.

-In this example, the program would return the following 5-tuple:
+In this example, the program would return the following 6-tuple:

-> (-0.090752..., 0.000122..., 0.444419..., -0.204481..., 0.0)
+> (-0.090752..., 0.864244..., 0.000122..., 0.444419..., -0.204481..., 0.0)

-Since the fourth number (the Z-score) is not greater than 1.96 (nor less than -1.96), we cannot say that there is a significant correlation between the two sets of distances.
+Since the fifth number (the Z-score) is not greater than 1.96 (nor less than -1.96), we cannot say that there is a significant correlation between the two sets of distances.

 Additional notes